AbderrahmaneBouzemlal/alx-system_engineering-devops/README.md

-# alx-system_engineering-devops
-in this project we will apply some bash scripting
+#alx-system_engineering_devops/n  this project we are going through the bash scripting